vyperlang/vyper/docs/built-in-functions.rst

 ---------------
 ::

-  def raw_call(a, b, outsize=c, gas=d, value=e):
+  def raw_call(a, b, outsize=c, gas=d, value=e) -> f:
     """
     :param a: the destination address to call to
     :type a: address
     :param b: the data to send the called address
     :type b: bytes
-    :param c: the destination address to send ether to
+    :param c: the max-length for the bytes array returned from the call.
-    :type c: address
+    :type c: fixed literal value
-    :param d: the wei value to send to the address
+    :param d: the gas amount to attach to the call.
     :type d: uint256
-    :param e: the destination address to send ether to
+    :param e: the wei value to send to the address (Optional)
-    :type e: address
+    :type e: uint256

+    :output f: bytes[outsize]
     """

 Calls to the specified Ethereum address.
 The call should pass data and may optionaly send eth value (specified in wei) as well.
 The call must specify a gas amount to attach the call and and the outsize.
+Returns the data returned by the call as a bytes array with the outsize as the max length.

 **selfdestruct**
 ---------------